Sponsored and Non-sponsored LPRs

 Examples

-1) John has sponsored his two adult brothers, Jim and Joe.
-Joe applied for NA benefits.
+1) John sponsors his two adult brothers, Jim and Joe.
+Joe applies for NA benefits on 10/02/2024.
 He is not exempt from sponsor policy and is not indigent.

-John earns $2000 per month and lives alone.
-John’s tax unit includes 1 person.
-The following is the amount deemed available to Joe from his brother John:
+John earns $2250 per month and lives alone.
+John’s tax unit includes one person.
+All of the following determines the amount deemed available to Joe from his brother John:

-Since John sponsored two people, the countable deemed income is divided by two.
+●Since John sponsors two people, the countable deemed income is divided by two.

-2) Mark sponsored his adult sister Jill and her daughter Janet.
-Jill applied for CA benefits for herself and her daughter.
+2) Mark sponsors his adult sister Jill and her daughter Janet.
+Jill applies for CA benefits for herself and her daughter on 10/02/2024.
 Janet is 13 years old and is exempt from sponsor policy.
 Jill is not exempt from sponsor policy and is not indigent.

 The following is the amount deemed to Jill and Janet from Mark and Mary:

-Since Mark sponsored two people, the countable deemed income is divided by two.
+●Since Mark sponsors two people, the countable deemed income is divided by two

 The sponsor’s resources are less than $1500.
 No resources are deemed available to Jill.
 Janet is under the age of 18 and exempt.